danfuzz/samizdat/doc/samizdat-0-lib/order.md

 <br><br>
 ### Primitive Definitions

+#### `coreOrderIs(value1, value2, check1, check2?) <> logic`

+Returns the type-specific core order ofthe two given values.
+This is like `totalOrderIs` except that this function will terminate the runtime with an error if the two values are of different types.
+(That is, if `typeOf` on the two values differ.)

+This function is intended only to be used in the implementation of `coreEq` and related in-language library functions.

 #### `totalOrder(value1, value2) <> int`

 Returns the order of the two given values in the total order of